react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Adding the Media Stream

 After using one of the media functions above you can then add the media stream to the peer.
-The negotiation needed event will be triggered on the peer connection afterwords.
+The `negotiationneeded` event will be triggered on the peer connection afterwords.

 ```javascript
 peerConnection.addStream( localMediaStream );